mariusjagminas/Daylight/README.md

 npm run build
 ```

-You will find files in dist folder.
+You will find the files in the dist. folder

 ## Testing